Skip to main content

 Custom OpenTelemetry Collector

-This guide explains how Kubewarden can be configured to send telemetry data to an OpenTelemetry collector that has been previously deployed on the cluster.
+This guide explains how to configure Kubewarden to send telemetry data to an OpenTelemetry collector already deployed on the cluster.

-We will deploy only one instance of the OpenTelemetry Collector inside of the cluster.
+You should deploy only one instance of the OpenTelemetry Collector in the cluster.

 Install dependencies

-First, we begin by installing the dependencies of OpenTelemetry Collector.
+First, begin by installing the dependencies of OpenTelemetry Collector.

-We want the communication between the Kubewarden components and the collector to be encrypted.
-Hence we will leverage cert-manager to manage all the certificates required to secure the communication.
+You need the communication between the Kubewarden components and the collector to be encrypted.
+You can use cert-manager to manage all the certificates required for secure communications.

-The traces collected by the OpenTelemetry Collector will be sent to a Jaeger instance.
+OpenTelemetry Collector traces get sent to a Jaeger instance.

-The Kubewarden stack will send metrics to the OpenTelemetry Collector.
-This one will expose the metrics as a Prometheus endpoint.
-The metrics will then be scraped by a Prometheus instance and stored in its database.
-The same Prometheus instance will also expose a UI to interact with the metrics.
+The Kubewarden stack sends metrics to the OpenTelemetry Collector.
+This one exposes the metrics as a Prometheus endpoint.
+The metrics are then collected by a Prometheus instance and stored in its database.
+The same Prometheus instance also exposes a UI to view and use the metrics.

-Some of the resources we will create are going to be defined inside of the kubewarden Namespace, or expect its existence.
-Because of that, we begin by creating the Namespace:
+Resources you create get defined in the kubewarden Namespace, or expect its existence.
+Due to that, you should begin by creating the Namespace:

 kubectl create namespace kubewarden